servercharlie/awesome-html5gamedev/README.md

   - Supported platform versions, ie: different versions of iOS and Android (nougat, kitkat, ice cream sandwich, etc etc.).

 ### Game Output
+- **_WebGL or Canvas?_**
+  - If you're simply aiming for desktop & browser, take advantage of WebGL if you can!
+  - If you're aiming for smartphone / mobile / tablet support, and worried about platform compatibility..
+Canvas is the way to go! ( *Note: It varies greatly though, since sometimes you **may** want to take advantage of WebGL, too, ie: w/ CrossWalk* )
 - **_??_**
   - Screen sizes for different devices, frames per second, are you using canvas / webGL, etc etc.